MLB Rumors: Bryce Harper Still Drawing Interest From White Sox

 Meanwhile, the San Diego Padres recently signed Manny Machado to a $300 million deal, and it seems that Bryce and his agent, Scott Boras, will not be interested in taking anything less than that.
 In fact, Harper’s allegedly already turned down multiple $300 million offers.

-As previously reported by the Inquisitr, it has been rumored that Bryce may not want to play in Philadelphia due to its location, and would rather be somewhere out west closer to his hometown of Las Vegas, Nevada.
+As previously reported by The Inquisitr, it has been rumored that Bryce may not want to play in Philadelphia due to its location, and would rather be somewhere out west closer to his hometown of Las Vegas, Nevada.
 If that’s the case, the lack of money and Chicago’s location would certainly not be enticing to Harper.

 Meanwhile, Heyman reveals that the Phillies are still the favorite to sign Bryce, revealing that the team’s owner has even been spotted in Las Vegas to have a meeting with Harper amid his decision-making process.